trntv/apis-list/apis/sharedcount/sharedcount.md

 # Sharedcount

 Social media like and share data for any URL.
-Project doesnt exist. yet!
-Make it yours!
-Sign up now! {}

 **Docs / Website**: http://docs.sharedcount.com/